Lam Sơn uprising: Impact

 The Ming dynasty, driven by hegemonic ambitions in the region, employed military and economic intimidation tactics, notably through maritime expeditions, to expand their influence, mirroring later colonial campaigns by the Spanish and Portuguese empires.
 Their failure in Đại Việt forced strategic recalibration and reduced expansionist designs, while military and administrative innovations strengthened Đại Việt, facilitating centralized state-building and southern territorial expansion.
 One of the key innovations introduced by the Ming was advanced military technology, particularly firearms, which were adopted by Đại Việt.
 By the 15th century, Đại Việt was able to leverage these innovations to subdue Champa, ending their centuries-long conflict. Đại Việt also adopted Ming cultural and administrative standards, which significantly influenced the organization of its government apparatus and cultural life after regaining independence.
 The subsequent administrative system, examination model, and certain aspects of Viet culture and customs all reflected changes from the Ming occupation period, establishing a new foundation for the development of the early Lê dynasty.
-While some argue that the Ming's defeat in Đại Việt marked "the beginning of the decline of China's supreme status", historical reality demonstrates that the Ming dynasty retained sufficient strength to repel Japan's invasion of Korea more than 150 years later, clear evidence of both the enduring vitality of the Chinese empire and its tributary system.
+Some historians have characterized the Ming defeat in Đại Việt as an early sign of a broader erosion of China's preeminent position.
+Other evidence, however, complicates this view: the Ming state later mobilized large-scale military resources during the Imjin War against Japan in Korea, and the Qing subsequently restored the tributary framework.
+Taken together, these developments suggest continuity in the functioning of the Chinese imperial order rather than an abrupt or irreversible decline.